ndunguesqpeter/python-mooc/README.md

-# Python Portfolio — Ndungues Peter
+# Python Portfolio — NdunguesqPeter

 ## About Me
 IT professional based in Qatar, currently studying for CCNP 350-401 (ENCOR)